victorlobe/iCloudMailFix-Tweak/README.md

 ## Overview

-iOS 6 (released in 2012) is no longer compatible with modern iCloud Mail servers due to outdated TLS protocols.
+iOS 6 is no longer compatible with modern iCloud Mail servers due to outdated TLS protocols.
 This tweak solves this problem by:

 1. **Intercepting** Mail app connections to iCloud servers
 2. **Redirecting** them to a local proxy running on `127.0.0.1`